The best way to beat your competition?

 This is actually the easiest part, because you have Monitor Backlinks to do it all for you!

 First, you’ll need to make sure your main competitors are added to Monitor Backlinks for tracking (if you haven’t already done so from step #1).

 This will allow you to see their keyword rankings in line with your own—a very helpful feature for competitor comparison.

-Then, go to the Keywords tab in the navigation menu, and add all the keywords you extracted from your competitors in the previous step:
+Then, go to the Rank Tracker tab in the navigation menu, and add all the keywords you extracted from your competitors in the previous step:

 You can add multiple keywords at once by pressing Enter after each keyword:

 When you’ve typed them all in, click “Add Keywords” and they will appear at the top of your keyword list as you scroll down the page: